Mugo-leon/Phase3Project_CRM_Master/README.md

 - Managers can track leads assigned to sales representatives.
 - Managers can identify referrals from converted customers.
 - A reward system is implemented for converted customers who refer 3 or more leads.
-- Leads can be reassigned to new sales representatives when needed.

 ## Minimum Viable Product (MVP)